 A green park houses what remains of the ancient Roman Amphitheater: once this structure was able to contain approximately 13,000 people, while today – after a slow and progressive demolition – only the skeleton of what it once was remains.

 A visit to the local Archaeological Museum will make you better understand how it was built.
 The museum is very well organized and also houses a remarkable collection of Etruscan and Roman ceramics and glass objects.
 It is located within walking distance of the city center and the railway station.

 Although there have been archaeological finds relating to the prehistoric period, the Etruscan were the people who left the greatest signs within the city and, in fact, there is a path that can guide you to discover the most interesting ruins and remains that they are part of the best historical and cultural attractions of Arezzo.

 We have already said that every first Saturday and Sunday of the month, Piazza Grande in Arezzo is transformed into a large antiques market that attracts sellers and enthusiasts from all over Italy.
 In fact, more than 500 exhibitors occupy the square selling all kinds of objects.

 The “Giostra del Saracino” takes place only twice a year.
-On the penultimate Saturday of June at night and the first Sunday of September during the day, Piazza Grande becomes the setting for this ancient competition in medieval costumes.
+Piazza Grande becomes the setting for this ancient competition in medieval costumes on the penultimate Saturday of June at night and the first Sunday of September during the day.
 The knights of the four city districts must hit the shield of the “Buratto” with a spear, without being hit in turn by the puppet of the Saracen.
 The carousel recalls the period in which people trained against the possible invasion of Saracens, but over the centuries it has become a simple celebration of knightly skill.

 How to Get to Arezzo